 - 1.1 As a public body using public resources Cleveland Fire Authority must set and follow the highest possible standards of financial control and stewardship.
-These Contract Procedure Rules (CPR) give Elected Members and employees, procedures to follow which ensure the Authority's expected standards are met in relation to the procurement of goods, works and services for Cleveland Fire Authority and its Brigade. - 1.2 These rules ensure that value for money is obtained, statutory requirements are met in terms of United Kingdom (UK) procurement law, and that the Authority's affairs are managed prudently and in an appropriately controlled and transparent manner.
-These rules will be subject to any relevant directives at the time being in force in the UK. - 1.3 As a result of the UK leaving the European Union on 31 Dec 2020, amended iterations of the 'Public Contract Regulations 2015' were applied with immediate effect.
-These related to - the introduction of a UK only e-notification portal to publish, access and respond to procurement notices called 'Find a Tender' which replaced OJEU and TED for UK procurement. - the transfer of the EU Commission's supervisory functions to the Cabinet Office.
-This means the Cabinet Office will be responsible for reviewing the financial thresholds for procurements every two years as well as updating the procedures for the electronic communication of tenders (for example, considering the tools and devices which may be used for the electronic receipt of tenders or any exceptions to the obligation to require use of electronic means of communication). - 1.4 These procedures are standing orders made pursuant to Section 135 of the Local Government Act, 1972, relating to contracts and are referred to as the Contract Procedure Rules.
+These Contract Procedure Rules (CPR) give Elected Members and employees, procedures to follow which ensure the Authority's expected standards are met in relation to the procurement of goods, works and services for Cleveland Fire Authority and its Brigade. - 1.2 These rules ensure that value for money is obtained, statutory requirements are met in terms of United Kingdom (UK) procurement law 'The Procurement Act 2023', and that the Authority's affairs are managed prudently and in an appropriately controlled and transparent manner.
+These rules will be subject to any relevant directives at the time being in force in the UK. - 1.3 These procedures are standing orders made pursuant to Section 135 of the Local Government Act, 1972, relating to contracts and are referred to as the Contract Procedure Rules.